Lepidodendron

 A Tall Late Carboniferous Tree

-Lepidodendron was able to reach great heights, with specimens observed to be over 100 feet tall with trunks over 3.3 feet in diameter.
+Lepidodendron reached great heights, with specimens over 100 feet tall and trunks over 3.3 feet in diameter.
 Unlike most trees today, this tree reproduced using spores.
 Having a short 10-15 year life cycle, they would obtain a great size and quickly fall upon death.
 Since life had yet to evolve a method for consuming wood, these trees littered the forest floors.
 They were part of the plant life that created the great abundance of coal.

 The Fossil Matrix

-This is not the first example of Lepidodendron I have found.
+This example is not the first example of Lepidodendron I have found.
 Unfortunately, the previous one was in softer shale.
-The scale appearance of the bark was well eroded and not easy to examine.
-This piece set in sandstone is exceptional and my finest example.
-Imagining its history, the tree likely fell into an ancient sandy riverbed, a seashore, or became covered by sand in a flood.
+As a result, the scale appearance of the bark was well eroded and not easy to examine.
+Nevertheless, this specimen in sandstone is exceptional and my finest example.
+If we imagine its history, the tree likely fell into an ancient sandy riverbed, a seashore, or became covered by sand during a flood.

 Lepidodendron from Alabama